ZhiwenShao/PyTorch-JAANet/README.md

 # PyTorch-JAANet
-This repository is the PyTorch implementation of [JAA-Net](http://openaccess.thecvf.com/content_ECCV_2018/papers/Zhiwen_Shao_Deep_Adaptive_Attention_ECCV_2018_paper.pdf), as well as [its extended version](https://arxiv.org/pdf/2003.08834.pdf). "*v1.py" is for the ECCV version, and "*v2.py" is for the extened versin.
+This repository is the PyTorch implementation of [JAA-Net](http://openaccess.thecvf.com/content_ECCV_2018/papers/Zhiwen_Shao_Deep_Adaptive_Attention_ECCV_2018_paper.pdf), as well as [its extended journal version](https://arxiv.org/pdf/2003.08834.pdf). "*v1.py" is for the ECCV version, and "*v2.py" is for the IJCV version.
 The original Caffe implementation can be found [here](https://github.com/ZhiwenShao/JAANet)

 # Getting Started
 ## Installation